OpenEvalProject/evals/manuscripts/elife-43464/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/43464/elife-43464-fig5-v2.jpg)

-**Figure 5.:** Vanasse et al., 2018).Each box shows the quantiles (25% and 75%) of the distribution and the gray horizontal line within each box, depicts the median of the distribution.
+**Figure 5.:** Each box shows the quantiles (25% and 75%) of the distribution and the gray horizontal line within each box, depicts the median of the distribution.

 In addition, to underscore the importance of the sample size, our analyses and results further show that the size of the replication sample also matters when examining the replicability of a previous SBB findings.
 This is an obvious factor that has been frequently neglected in the discussions about replication crisis.
 Yet, while many replication studies straightforwardly blame the sample size of the original studies, it is important to keep in mind that a replication failure might also come from a too small sample size of the replication study (Muhlert and Ridgway, 2016).

-## Limitations
+### Limitations

 When interpreting our results, it should be noted that, in order to keep large sample sizes for the exploratory replication analyses, the discovery subsamples were not necessarily designed to be independent from each other.
 Considering this limitation, the poor spatial consistency of the whole brain exploratory associations that we observed for almost all the behavioral scores is hence even more alarming.
 As discussed earlier, another indirect limitation of the limited size of the selected cohort is the dependence between the size of the discovery and their matched replication sub-samples.
 This limitation prevents us to state strong conclusions about the relationship between the calculated replication power and the actual rate of replicability.
 Overall, these acknowledged limitations raise the need for even larger sample sizes for such investigations.
 Recent advancements through data collection from much larger number of participants, such as UK-biobank (Miller et al., 2016) are promising opportunities for overcoming these limitations in future replication studies.

 Moreover, the generalizability of our results are partly limited to our methodological choices such as the computation of volumetric markers of brain structure (as opposed to surface-based markers), the size of the smoothing kernel, and the use of a priori-defined ROIs in the replication sample.
 Future studies should therefore investigate to which extend our replicability rates are reproduced with different data preprocessing pipelines and analyses approaches.

-## Summary and conclusions
+### Summary and conclusions

 Overall, our work and review of the recent and concomitant replication literature in related fields demonstrate that several improvements could be recommended to get more accurate insight on the relationship between psychological phenotype and brain structure and to progressively answer open questions.
 Importantly, our recommendations and suggestions concern different levels of SBB researches: the dataset level, the analyses level, as well as at the post-publication and replication level.